unoplatform/uno/doc/articles/concepts/overview/why-uno-platform.md

 ## Support: Community and Paid

 We are well known for a friendly and welcoming community which is always willing to help.
-If you are needing support time directly from the core team, there are also paid plans available which is how we sustain Uno Platform, a process explained with this [blog post](https://platform.uno/blog/sustaining-the-open-source-uno-platform/).
+If you need support time directly from the core team, there are also paid plans available which is how we sustain Uno Platform, a process explained in the [Sustaining the Open-Source Uno Platform blog post](https://platform.uno/blog/sustaining-the-open-source-uno-platform/).

-To see your free & paid support options see our official [support page](https://platform.uno/support/).
+To see your free & paid support options, see our official [support page](https://platform.uno/support/).

 ## Workshops